 Citizens State Bank - Woodville, Texas - The assessment area delineation for the main office of Citizens State Bank is the County of Tyler.
 The bank's main office is located in Woodville, Texas.
-The bank also has three deposit taking ATMs in Tyler County, these are located in Colmesneil, at the Warren Branch and at the drive-thru inside the City limits of Woodville.
+The bank also has a deposit taking ATM located at the drive-thru inside the city limits of Woodville.
 Woodville is the county seat of Tyler County and is located approximately 60 miles south of Lufkin and 60 miles north of Beaumont.
 Tyler County's principal economic activities include logging, some manufacturing, tourism, and a Texas Department of Corrections prison.
 The 2020 census indicated a population level of 19,798 with majority of the population being between the age of 18 and 65.
 Median income was middle and 18.9% of the population was below the poverty level.

 Citizens State Bank - Warren, Texas - The assessment area delineation for the Warren Branch office is the County of Tyler.
-Cities and communities located within the assessment are Warren and Wildwood.
+The branch office is located in Warren.
+This branch also has a deposit taking ATM.
 Warren is located approximately 40 miles north of Beaumont along the U.S Highway 69 corridor.
 Tyler County's principal economic activities include logging, some manufacturing, tourism, and a Texas Department of Corrections prison.